-The DINA-Web system consists of multiple independed services.
+The DINA-Web system consists of multiple independed services described below.
 Source code for most of these is on Github.

 SeqDB is a tool for managing and publishing genomic data.
 It is being develop at Agriculture and Agri-Food Canada and will be taken into use at NRM's DNA Laboratory.
 Eventually it will be connected to the core collection management system.